 - In colder water

-- In water under heavy fishing pressure
+- In waters with heavy fishing pressure

 How To Rig A Soft Plastic Worm

-Fishing With Worms
+Bass Fishing With Worms

 Rule number one when fishing a plastic worm is always keep tension in the line.
 If your worm is sitting on the bottom and you have slack in your line you are not going to feel a bass take it.
 Bass don’t bite worms, they suck them in, and it can be hard to feel even with proper line tension.

-Its important when you feel the worm get taken, to set the hook right away.
+It’s important when you feel the worm get taken, to set the hook right away.
 Many times a worm will get picked up and dropped before an angler has a chance to set the hook.
 To set the hook, pull your rod tip back toward your body.
 This will expose the point of the hook and allow it to penetrate the lip of the fish.